Axiom: a rule or principle that is generally considered to be true (Longman)

 There is also experimental astrology, which attempts to validate the practice using modern science.
 Still, it is essential to consider that statistical data based on astrological configurations may not consider individual circumstances.
 While such data can support the interpretation of symbols, it cannot account for events that are unique to an individual.
 For instance, Mars (the god of war) may frequently appear as the dominant planet in the horoscopes of career soldiers.
 However, this does not necessarily mean all individuals with a dominant Mars will join the army.

-To conclude, experimental astrology (properly called scientific astrology) cannot help but assume a causal link between planets and human beings, thus contradicting the above holistic view.
+To conclude, experimental astrology (properly called scientific astrology) cannot help but hypothesise a causal link between the planets and human beings.
+This contradicts the holistic view mentioned earlier.

 Reply to comment

-Regarding the question of the statistical inaptness of configurations other than the Martian one, I would like to point out that the symbolism of Mars is, in most cases, strictly one-way.
-That is, it provides a well-determined, almost instinctive reaction to external stimuli; consequently, its spectrum of manifestation is narrower than those originating from other planetary symbolism and is more easily isolated.
-Of course, this is a supposition, but it seems plausible to me.
+Regarding the statistical inadequacy of configurations other than the Martian one, I would like to emphasise that the symbolism of Mars is, in most cases, strictly one-way.
+Mars symbolism usually triggers a specific and easily recognisable response to external factors.
+This makes it less diverse than other planetary symbols and easier to distinguish.
+Although this is just an assumption, it seems reasonable.